LazyTurtle/NLU_Assignments/README.md

 # Natural Language Understanding Assignments
-## Assignment 1

 This brief Python module has example of code used to understand dependency parsers, in this case the one provided by [spaCy](https://spacy.io/)

-A description of the main functions can be found in the wiki of this repository.
+A description of the main functions can be found in the wiki of this repository, Organized by assignment.

 ### Requirements

 This Python project requires the following:

-- [spaCy](https://spacy.io/), which is an open-source software library for Natural Language Processing
+- [spaCy](https://spacy.io/) which is an open-source software library for Natural Language Processing
-- [random](https://docs.python.org/3/library/random.html), a python module that implements pseudo-random number generators
+- [random](https://docs.python.org/3/library/random.html) a python module that implements pseudo-random number generators
+- [assignment_module_1](assignment_module_1.py) which is the python file that implements the assignment 1.
-- [assignment_module_1](assignment_module_1.py), which is the main python file that implements the code.
+- [assignment_module_2](assignment_module_2.py) which is the python file that implements the assignment 2.
+- [conll script](conll.py) Is necessary in order to properly execute functions in [assignment_module_2](assignment_module_2.py)

 ### Installation